 The PRRB sided with the PFEW on four of the five main aspects of police pay on which they were asked to make a decision.

 The PRRB agreed that, in line with the PFEW’s evidence, the pay increase should be consolidated, dismissing chief officers’ views that it should be non-consolidated, which would have meant the increase would not have been pensionable pay.

 The PRRB agreed that public holiday pay should not be reduced and Away from Home Overnight allowance shouldn’t be scrapped.
-They also agreed that London Weighting and Dog Handler Allowance should go up by one per cent, and that the South East Allowance should go up.
+They also agreed that London Weighting and Dog Handler Allowance should go up by 2%, and that the South East Allowance should go up.

-Unfortunately due to Treasury direction the PRRB stayed within the one per cent pay cap, rather than accepting the PFEW’s suggested 2.8 per cent pay rise
+Unfortunately, due to Treasury direction, the PRRB stayed within the 1% pay cap, rather than accepting the PFEW’s suggested 2.8% pay rise.